Scofield1911/Netflix/README.md

 # Netflix
-Clone application using just HTML and CSS concepts
+Clone application using just raw HTML and CSS.